 Crown Lands areas, including provincial forests, wildlife management areas, ecological reserves and provincial parks, are under the administration and control of the Province of Manitoba, and as such have been exempted from the land use policies in the Whitemouth Reynolds Planning District Development Plan.
-Although Crown Lands are exempt, once they are leased or transferred to private ownership, the use must conform to this Development Plan.
+Although Crown Lands are exempt, once they are leased or transferred to private ownership (with the exception of lands within provincial parks), the use must conform to this Development Plan.